 135

-This course includes supervised electrical wiring installations in residential and commercial settings.
+Students will complete on-the-job training projects doing hands-on electrical wiring installations in residential and commercial buildings.
 While working for the school, all trainee electrical installations are supervised by a (01) journey level electrician, and the work is inspected by the Department of Labor & Industries as required.

 Clock Hours